Apple Inc.: 2007–2011: Success with mobile devices

-In an article posted on Apple's website on February 6, 2007, Jobs wrote that Apple would be willing to sell music on the iTunes Store without digital rights management, thereby allowing tracks to be played on third-party players if record labels would agree to drop the technology.
-On April 2, 2007, Apple and EMI jointly announced the removal of DRM technology from EMI's catalog in the iTunes Store, effective in May 2007.
-Other record labels eventually followed suit and Apple published a press release in January 2009 to announce that all songs on the iTunes Store are available without their FairPlay DRM.
+In an open letter published on February 6, 2007, Jobs said Apple favored selling music on the iTunes Store without FairPlay, its digital rights management (DRM) technology, if record labels agreed to remove DRM from their music catalogs.
+On April 2, 2007, EMI announced that DRM would be removed from its catalog beginning in May 2007.
+Other record labels later followed suit, and Apple announced in January 2009 that all songs were available without DRM.

-In July 2008, Apple launched the App Store to sell third-party applications for the iPhone and iPod Touch.
-Within a month, the store sold 60 million applications and registered an average daily revenue of $1 million, with Jobs speculating in August 2008 that the App Store could become a billion-dollar business for Apple.
-By October 2008, Apple was the third-largest mobile handset supplier in the world due to the popularity of the iPhone.
+In July 2008, Apple launched the App Store for third-party iPhone applications.
+Within a month, the store had sold 60 million applications and generated average daily revenue of $1 million.
+Jobs said the App Store could become a billion-dollar business for Apple.

 A docked iPod Classic; Apple worked with other manufacturers to implement purpose-built "Made for iPod" docking stations.